FLVS Part Time (VSA)

 Do students get actual live teachers?

-Every FLVS course is taught by highly qualified, State Certified Instructors—experts in their subject matters.
+Every FLVS course is taught by highly qualified, State Certified Instructors—experts in their subject areas.
 Teachers and students interact regularly through email, voice mail, telephone conversations, and instant messenger.
-Teachers are available from 8 a.m. to 8 p.m. daily, as well as during weekend hours.
 Students are encouraged to contact the teacher when there is a need of any kind.
 Teachers speak via telephone with students and their parents at least once per month.

 Do you provide us with a computer?